vincentiusronalto/laravel-docker/README.md

 # Laravel-Docker-MariaDB Project

-this docker setup forked from https://github.com/aschmelyun/docker-compose-laravel by Andrew Schmelyun
+this docker setup downloaded from https://github.com/aschmelyun/docker-compose-laravel by Andrew Schmelyun

 # How to setup
 1. Clone / download this project